renderorange/ldap-test-server/README.md

 # CONFIGURATION

-Users and groups can be configured using the `config.yaml` file in the project directory.
+Users and groups can be configured by yaml file in the project directory.
 An example config, `config.yaml.example`, is provided.

+To get started, rename `config.yaml.example` to `config.yaml`.
+Alternately named config files may be used and loaded with the `--config` option.

 The following base keys are required and used to build other variables on spinup.